Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Create SharePoint List or Library
 ------------------------------------

-Create SharePoint list by template with the help of Microsoft Flow.
+Create SharePoint list by template with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters